SummittDweller/wieting-one-click-hugo-cms/site/content/about/camps.md

 {{< imgfig "/img/_camps_High Flying Fun Camp 2022 edits (1) copy.jpg" >}}

-Information and a registration form for 3rd-5th graders interested in **STEM Camp - The Power of Air**, July 26-29, is available to [download and print here](/power-of-air-camp-registration.pdf).
+Information and a registration form for 3rd-5th graders interested in **STEM Camp - The Power of Air**, August 1-4, is available to [download and print here](/power-of-air-camp-registration.pdf).